-Program C-1.5: The City shall adopt and enforce an hazardous substance control ordinance that requires that hazardous substance control plans be prepared and implemented for construction activities involving the handling, storing, transport, or disposal of hazardous waste materials.
+Program C-1.5: The City shall support the County in implementing a hazardous substance control ordinance that requires that hazardous substance control plans be prepared and implemented for construction activities involving the handling, storing, transport, or disposal of hazardous waste materials.

-Program C·1.6: The City shall develop a program to identify wells that contribute to groundwater degradation.
+Program C-1.6: The City shall develop a program to identify wells that contribute to groundwater degradation.
 The City shall require that these wells be repaired or destroyed by the property owner according to state standards.
 These actions shall be reviewed and approved by the Monterey County Environmental Health Department (MCEHD).

-Hydrology and Water Quality Policy C-2: At the project approval stage, the City shall require new development to demonstrate that all measures will be taken to ensure that on-site drainage systems are designed to capture and filter out urban pollution, to the extent feasible.
+Hydrology and Water Quality Policy C-2: At the project approval stage, the City shall require new development to demonstrate that all measures will be taken to ensure that on-site drainage systems are designed to capture and filter out urban pollution.

-Program C-2.1: The City shall develop and make available a description of feasible and effective measures and site drainage designs that could be implemented in new development to minimize water quality impacts.
+Program C-2.1: The City/County shall develop and make available a description of feasible and effective measures and site drainage designs that will be implemented in new development to minimize water quality impacts.

-Hydrology and Water Quality Policy C-3: The City shall prevent further seawater intrusion, to the extent feasible.
+Hydrology and Water Quality Policy C-3: The MCWRA and the City shall cooperate with MCWRA and MPWMD to mitigate further seawater intrusion based on Salinas Valley Basin Management Plan.

-Program C-3.1: The City shall work with the MCWRA and the MPWMD to estimate the current safe yields of those portions of the former Fort Ord overlying the Salinas Valley and with the MPWMD Seaside groundwater basins to determine available water supplies.
+Program C-3.1: The City shall continue to work with the MCWRA and the MPWMD to estimate the current safe yield within the context of the Salinas Valley Basin Management Plan for those portions of the former Fort Ord overlying the Salinas Valley and the Seaside groundwater basins to determine available water supplies.

-Program C-3.2: The City shall work with the appropriate agencies to determine the extent of seawater intrusion into the Salinas Valley and Seaside groundwater basins and shall participate in developing and implementing measures to prevent further intrusion.
+Program C-3.2: The City shall work with MCWRA and MPWMD to determine the extent of seawater intrusion into the Salinas Valley and Seaside groundwater basins in the context of the Salinas Valley Basin Management Plan, and shall participate in implementing measures to prevent further intrusion.